Counselor Training at Lakeshore

 Our summer would not function without volunteers like you.
 Fill out the appropriate application below along with 2 references, and a medical form.
 There is no deadline but don’t wait too late or you might not be invited to serve a camp.

 Our summer would not function without volunteers like you!
 Fill out the application below, check all camps you are available to serve.
 Remember you don’t have a camp until you are called.
 You will not be called until closer to summer.
 If you have not signed up for Counselor Training, click here to register.
-The application deadline is May 10, 2019.
+Turn in your application as soon as possible.